Open Jobs

 Run

 amazon_pdp or walmart_pdp every night across your full SKU catalog.
-Use Parquet output and S3 (coming soon) to land directly in your data lake.SERP rank tracking
+Use Parquet output and an S3 destination to land directly in your data lake.SERP rank tracking

 Run